Juletta and Ishan Release New 'Airborne' Video

-Rising pop artists Juletta and Ishan have released a touching new video for "Airborne," an emotional track that features a visual inspired by a particular event that happened to Juletta's grandmother.
+Rising pop artists Juletta and Ishan have released a touching new video for "Airborne," an emotional track that features a Josh Charow-directed visual inspired by themes of aging and collective lineage.
 This is their latest collaboration that appears on their recently released album, If I Never Hit Land.

-In the video, Juletta holds her grandmother and walks her through a building while images of her floating underwater are shown.
+In the video, Juletta dances with an older woman, presumed to be either an older version of herself or her grandmother, and walks her through a building while images of her floating underwater are shown.
 Juletta explains to PAPER one of the visual's many meanings.
 "I love how there are a bunch of different ways to read this video — originally it's based on the story from the first song on the album, 'But Judi, Everything Changes,' about a time where I watched my Grandma get knocked over by waves," she says.

 Juletta also talked briefly about what the song means, which is practically just giving up control. "'Airborne' is really about surrendering," she says.
 "When I let go of trying to control the outcome of something and instead focus on my input only, that's when I'm most aligned with myself and happiest.
 In any situation, you get to choose whether to be landlocked or airborne, tumbling to your death or literally flying for fleeting seconds."